Arbitration: a global way to resolve conflict

 a) Any dispute of criminal nature

 b) Dispute regarding charitable trust

-f) Appointing a guardian for a minor etc. are not to be solved with arbitration.
+f) Appointing a guardian for a minor etc. are not to be solved with the arbitration.

-Any arbitration procedure calls for mutual respect and a faith in the judicial system.
-The skill, judgment and sensitivity of the arbitral tribunal are keys to the success of the proceeding.
+Any arbitration procedure calls for mutual respect and faith in the judicial system.
+The skill, judgment, and sensitivity of the arbitral tribunal are keys to the success of the proceeding.